 Since the late 1980s, the CRE has provided form design, data entry and verification, programming, data management, and data analysis as fee-for-service to faculty and student researchers in the School of Nursing.

-School of Nursing researchers harness novel technologies to improve healthcare and health outcomes within the structure of three Pitt Nursing HUBs.
+School of Nursing researchers harness novel technologies to improve healthcare and health outcomes within the structure of four Pitt Nursing HUBs.

 Pitt Nursing is known for its many and diverse research programs, supported by grants from very prestigious funding agencies and organizations.